ADHD and Sleep Problems: This is Why You’re Always Tired

 - Melatonin.
 This naturally occurring peptide released by the brain in response to the setting of the sun has some function in setting the circadian clock.
 It is available without prescription at most pharmacies and health food stores.
 Typically the dosage sizes sold are too large.
 Almost all of the published research on Melatonin is on doses of 1 mg or less, but the doses available on the shelves are either 3 or 6 mg.
 Nothing is gained by using doses greater than one milligram.
 Melatonin may not be effective the first night, so several nights’ use may be necessary for effectiveness.

 - Periactin.
 The prescription antihistamine, cyproheptadine (Periactin), works like Benadryl but has the added advantages of suppressing dreams and reversing stimulant-induced appetite suppression.
-For those with no appetite loss, weight gain may limit Periactin’s usefulness.

 - Clonidine.
 Some practitioners recommend in a 0.05 to 0.1 mg dose one hour before bedtime.
 This medication is used for high blood pressure, and it is the drug of choice for the hyperactivity component of ADHD.
 It exerts significant sedative effects for about four hours.

-- Antidepressant medications, such as trazadone (Desyrel), 50 to 100 mg, or mirtazapine (Remeron), 15 mg, used by some clinicians for their sedative side effects.
+- Antidepressant medications, such as trazodone (Desyrel), 50 to 100 mg, or mirtazapine (Remeron), 15 mg, used by some clinicians for their sedative side effects.
 Due to a complex mechanism of action, lower doses of mirtazapine are more sedative than higher ones.
 More is not better.
 Like Benadryl, these medications tend to produce sedation into the next day, and may make getting up the next morning harder than it was.

-Problems Waking Up
+Problems Waking Up with ADHD

 Problems in waking and feeling fully alert can be approached in two ways.
 The simpler is a two-alarm system.
 The patient sets a first dose of stimulant-class medication and a glass of water by the bedside.
 An alarm is set to go off one hour before the person actually plans to rise.
 When the alarm rings, the patient rouses himself enough to take the medication and goes back to sleep.
 When a second alarm goes off, an hour later, the medication is approaching peak blood level, giving the individual a fighting chance to get out of bed and start his day.